sne-syn/basic-blog/src/markdown-pages/article.md

 However, how can routers effectively transmit data if they don't know where the receiver is located?

 Internet protocol
 Internet Protocol is responsible for addressing, routing and delivering requests.
 Routers navigate data using an IP address from the IP header to label a sender and a recipient.
-IP address works as a label on each connected to the Internet device.
+The IP address works as a label on each connected to the Internet device.
 It can be static or dynamic and allows a router to identify the referenced computer location wherever it is.

-And where from the LAN usually gets its IP address?
+And where does the LAN usually get its IP address from?
 From the Internet Provider.
-Even though the Internet doesn't belong to everyone and is free, many Internet Service Providers (ISP) allow customers to use their cables, local servers, and routers for a monthly payment to make Internet usage easy and pleasant.
+Even though the Internet doesn't belong to anyone and is free, many Internet Service Providers (ISP) allow customers to use their cables, local servers, and routers for a monthly payment to make Internet usage easy and pleasant.
 The ISP installs routers in users' buildings, connecting LANs to WANs and then to the Internet backbone.
 Internet Provider labels LANs with unique addresses - IP address.
 Unlike a MAC address, an IP address can be changed easily: by switching off, and on the router or by the Internet provider, there is no need to memorise it.

 IPv4 address defines an IP address as a 32-bit number formed of four numbers between 0 and 255 separated by four periods.
 For example, 172.16.254.1.